technofocus-pte/dynmc365cntctcntrpvt/Lab Guides/Lab 9 - Create and use agent experience profiles.md

       ![A screenshot of a computer Description automatically generated](./media/media9/image12.png)

-18. To enable the productivity tools that the agents can access when they work on their assigned tasks.
+18. Enable the productivity tools that the agents can access when they work on their assigned tasks.
 The following productivity tool options are available: